Madeleine Taylor-Quinn

-Madeleine Taylor-Quinn (born 26 May 1951) is a former Irish Fine Gael politician who served as a Senator for the Cultural and Educational Panel from 1981 to 1982 and 1992 to 2002 and a Teachta Dála (TD) for the Clare constituency from 1981 to 1982 and 1982 to 1992.
+Madeleine Taylor-Quinn (born 26 May 1951) is an Irish former Fine Gael politician who served as a Senator for the Cultural and Educational Panel from 1981 to 1982 and 1992 to 2002 and a Teachta Dála (TD) for the Clare constituency from 1981 to 1982 and 1982 to 1992.

+Biography

 Taylor-Quinn is a native of Kilkee, County Clare.
 She was educated at the Convent of Mercy Secondary School in Kilrush, and at University College Galway, graduating with a Bachelor of Arts (BA), Bachelor of Education (H.Dip.Ed), and Bachelor of Laws (LLB).
 She began her career as a teacher.
-She became a founder member of Young Fine Gael in 1977, and Joint Honorary Secretary of Fine Gael from 1979 to 1982, the first woman officer in the party.
+She became a founder member of Young Fine Gael in 1977, and Joint Honorary secretary of Fine Gael from 1979 to 1982, the first woman officer in the party.

 She was elected to Dáil Éireann on her first attempt, at the 1981 general election, succeeding her father Frank Taylor, who had been a TD from 1969 to 1981.
 She was County Clare's first-ever female TD, she took her seat in the 22nd Dáil as Fine Gael leader Garret FitzGerald was elected Taoiseach, heading a Fine Gael-Labour Party coalition government.

 The government fell in January 1982 when it was defeated in a vote on the budget, and at the February 1982 general election Taylor-Quinn lost her seat to Fine Gael's other candidate, Donal Carey.
 She was then elected to the 16th Seanad as a Senator for the Cultural and Educational Panel.

 She regained her Dáil seat later that year, at the November 1982 general election, and was re-elected at the 1987 and 1989 general elections.
 She lost her seat at the 1992 general election.
 She stood again at the 1997 and 2002 elections, but was unsuccessful.